Publication

 Janjigian noted that the neoadjuvant treatment did not compromise patients’ ability to have a complete resection, which she said is always a concern for surgeons.
 She noted that more than half of patients completed an entire year of durvalumab, and the completion rate for FLOT was 61%, which she described as “not bad for this cohort of patients.”

-“This will change practice for our patients, which is exciting to see,” she said, despite the fact that “these were not well-behaving cancers,” due to invasive features and lymph node involvement.
+“This will change practice for our patients, which is exciting to see,” she said, despite the fact that “these were not well-behaving cancers” that have invasive features and lymph node involvement.

-In the subgroup analysis, patients did well regardless of geographic location, as this trial involved patients from 20 countries.
-There were no significant differences based on PD-L1 expression, tumor status at baseline, or whether patients were younger or older than 65 years of age.
+In the subgroup analysis, patients did well regardless of geographic location, as this trial enrolled patients from 20 countries.
+There were no significant differences based on PD-L1 expression, tumor status at baseline, or whether patients were younger or older than 65 years.
 Men outnumbered women in the trial, and they had 35% reduced risk of progression or death, compared with 16% for women.
 Patients were stratified by geography as from Asia or other countries, due to the high rates of gastric cancer in Asia.
-White patients comprised about 67% of the participants, with Asian patients making up 20%; study authors noted that Black patients were underrepresented with just 10 patients (1.1%) across the 2 arms.
+White patients comprised 67% of the participants, and Asian patients comprised 20%; study authors noted that Black patients were underrepresented with just 10 patients (1.1%) across the 2 arms.1,2

-Pamela Kunz, MD, director of the Center for Gastrointestinal (GI) Cancers at the Smilow Cancer Hospital at Yale, said the MATTERHORN results were the latest good news in treatment of GI cancers.
+Pamela L. Kunz, MD, director of the Center for Gastrointestinal (GI) Cancers at the Smilow Cancer Hospital and Yale Cancer Center in New Haven, Connecticut, said during a press briefing that the MATTERHORN results were the latest good news in treatment of GI cancers.
 She said the trial answers the question of whether patients can tolerate a multidrug regimen, which is important for this approach to make its way into local practice.

 “This study will be practice changing,” Kunz said.